IFRS for SMEs® updated

 Highlights

-The IASB is proposing changes to all sections of the standard.
+The IASB has made changes to all sections of the standard.
 However, many of these are editorial in nature.
-The following table summarises some of the more important changes:
+The following table summarises some of the more important updates.

 Section 2 Concepts and Pervasive Principles